midl-dev/tezos-remote-signer-os/README.md

 The remote signer is connected to a Ledger Nano S running the [Tezos Baking app](https://github.com/obsidiansystems/ledger-app-tezos).

-You need a Raspberry Pi 3 or 4.
+You need a Raspberry Pi 4 (we have seen problems with Ledger USB disconnects with Raspberry Pi 3).

 To protect against power failures, you need a Uninterruptible Power Supply hat.
-We had good results with the [Geekworm x700](https://geekworm.com/products/rapberry-pi-ups-hat-safe-shutdown-shield-x700-power-management-board).
+We had good results with the [Geekworm x728](https://geekworm.com/products/raspberry-pi-x728-max-5-1v-8a-18650-ups-power-management-board).

 You also need a USB 4G Dongle to protect against losses of wired Internet.
 We had good results with the [Huawei E3372](https://www.amazon.com/Huawei-E3372h-153-Unlocked-Europe-Middle/dp/B01N6P3HI2).